sduprat/PCGE/README.md

   - module call-graph (deduced from function call-graph)
   - automatic call dependencies of each module (.c file)
   - computation of the longuest branch in the calltree for stack analysis usage (stack usage of each function shall be entered as input)
+  - counting lins of code and comment per function

 Graphs are generated in dot format.
 Use [graphviz](https://www.graphviz.org/) to generate .png, .svg of other formats.
 This plugin is easy to modify for other usages.